Help raise funds

 There are lots of ways in which you can help raise vital funds to assist the work of the Paget's Association and we will be happy to support you as much as possible.

-Scroll down for details of the London Marathon, cycling events and fundraising ideas
+Scroll down for details of the London Marathon and fundraising ideas

 Shop online at your favourite retailers, whilst raising free funds.

 How does it work?